maryum375/JSProxyPool/README.md

 /* Gets a proxy from the database */ getProxy (maxLastUsedTime, successCallback, errorCallback);
 ```
-Gets a proxy from the database that its last use time was before the maxLastUsedTime (timstamp).
+Gets a proxy from the database that its last use time was before the maxLastUsedTime (timestamp).
 The method should call successCallback function on success with the result proxy as parameter, or errorCallback with error message as parameter.

 #### addProxy